 The village of Syvänniemi lies on the shore of Kuttajärvi lake, about half an hour’s drive from the centre of Kuopio.
 Syvänniemi shares a long and remarkable history with the Saastamoinen industrial family behind Saastamoinen Foundation.

 Syvänniemi was where the founder of the family, Herman Saastamoinen, established a spool factory in the 1890s.
-Oy H. Saastamoinen Limited, which incorporated the factory in Syvänniemi, was renowned between the 1910s and World War 2 for being the world’s largest manufacturer of spools.
-This spool factory was a major employer in its day, with 300 employees.
+Oy H. Saastamoinen Limited, which incorporated the factory in Syvänniemi, was renowned between the 1910s and World War II for being the world’s largest manufacturer of spools.
+This spool factory was a major employer in its day with 300 employees.
 Housing, a school, a shop, meeting facilities and even a church were built for the workers.
-Besides the spool industry, there was also extensive agriculture in Syvänniemi.
 After the wars however, wooden spools gradually began to be replaced by plastic spools.
 The spool factory in Syvänniemi became unprofitable and was discontinued and demolished in the late 1960s.

 Syvänniemi village history